 Specific Psychometric Tests

-Specific psychometric tests are constructed to measure either one or multiple factors.
+Specific psychometric tests are constructed to measure personality traits and competencies or even multiple factors.
 The list is quite extensive and we are going to stick only with the frequently used ones:

 - Big Five Profile – As we mentioned above, tests based on the Big Five theory measure candidates’ five personality traits.
 For instance, These tests can be used to help HR officers to find out whether the candidates fit well into the existing company culture.